-However, even though it may seem like it’s easy for me to be this ‘public’ with my life because I’ve been performing for 20 years- it’s absolutely not.
+Even though it may seem like it’s easy for me to be as public as I am with my coaching, art, the story of my life because I’ve been performing for 20 years- it’s absolutely not.

 Most of the time no matter how much energy I give to people, or how much hard work I put into developing my goals, I never feel like I’m doing enough.